DeFi Analytics

 SolanaFM is another popular explorer with a focus on transaction decoding and labeling.
 SolanaFM often provides more human-readable transaction descriptions than Solscan, especially for complex DeFi transactions.

 Choose SolanaFM when: You want the most readable transaction breakdowns, especially for complex multi-instruction transactions.
+Our SolanaFM block explorer guide for beginners walks through its interface and decoding features.

 Comparison Table